 I’m sure you’ve all heard of MAMILs (Middle Aged Men In Lycra), a sometimes derogatory term for a probably overweight middle aged man who’s trying to do something about being overweight and middle-aged but wears unflattering cycling attire.
 The reason for that is simple: It works, it’s comfortable and it’s efficient.
 People don’t cycle long distances in jeans - try it, you’ll find out why before you promptly nip out and buy some lycra longs and some soothing cream!
-I’m not a big fan of lycra but if I’m not in shorts, I’m in a pair of bib tights.
+I’m not a big fan of lycra but if I’m not in shorts, I’m in a pair of cycle trousers.

 The clothes maketh the cyclist